DaoCloud/DaoCloud-docs/docs/en/docs/kangaroo/managed/harbor.md

 Prerequisite: You need to [install Harbor Operator](./operator.md) first.

-1. Log in to the web console as a user with the Admin role, and click `container registry` -> `Managed Harbor` from the left navigation bar.
+1. Log in to DCE 5.0 as a user with the Admin role, and click `container registry` -> `Managed Harbor` from the left navigation bar.